Necros: Post break up

 Barry Henssler went on to form the band Big Chief, who recorded for the Sub Pop label.
 Ron Sakowski and Todd Swalla reunited in the mid 1990s as part of the final line up of Touch and Go artists Laughing Hyenas.
 Andy Wendler played in a group called Gone In Sixty Seconds (also known as G.I.S.S.).

 In 2002, a limited (only 450 copies pressed) split 10-inch with Authority Abuse was released by Wise Hoodlum Records featuring live Necros recordings from 1981–1983.
 The band's first demo was reissued as the "Ambionic Sound" 7-inch in 2012, named for the studio where it was recorded.

 In 2005 Rykodisc reissued Tangled Up and Live or Else together on one CD, currently the only Necros material available on CD.

+Ron Sakowski plays bass in Negative Approach, a hardcore punk band from the same scene as Necros, since their reunion in 2006.